fvafrCU/packager/cran-comments.md

 Dear CRAN Team,
 this is a resubmission of package 'packager'.
 I have added the following changes:

+* Add a failsafe version of git2r::commit called git\_commit().
+* Added exception handling if reading the git config throws an error by conditionally setting a local git config.
+* Added option `verbose` to create().
 * Sanitized the return value of git\_sync\_status().
 * Linted the codes heavily.
 * Added an inclusion pattern to check\_codetags() and set reasonable defaults